 Michael Kass is a partner who represents clients on a wide range of employment, general corporate and litigation matters.
 A member of the firm’s Employment and Labor practice area, he also co-chairs the firm's Noncompete/Trade Secrets practice area.
 Chosen by his peers to be included in The Best Lawyers in America since 2013 and as a "Lawyer of the Year" in 2019, Michael serves clients ranging from individuals and small, closely held businesses to Fortune 100 corporations.
 He formerly served as chair of the firm’s Employment and Labor practice area.

-Serving as outside general counsel to several companies, Michael oversees all aspects of legal issues for many of his corporate clients.
+Serving as outside corporate counsel to several companies, Michael oversees all aspects of legal issues for many of his corporate clients.
 He customizes business and legal strategies to meet each client’s overall goals and objectives, paying particular attention to the effect decisions will have on overlapping legal and business issues.

 Since the onset of the COVID-19 pandemic, Michael has extensively advised clients on the wide range of employment and business issues that have surfaced, including the various federal vaccine mandates, religious and disability accommodation issues, paid leave issues under the Families First Coronavirus Relief Act, the SBA’s Payroll Protection Loan Program under the CARES Act, other wage-related and employment law issues, and issues pertaining to various business and commercial contract issues.

 Michael defends employers and their managers involving the wide spectrum of employment litigation, including claims concerning employment agreements and noncompete agreements, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), medical leave issues under the Family and Medical Leave Act (FMLA), sexual harassment and various other forms of discrimination under Title VII, background check-related claims under the Fair Credit Reporting Act (FCRA) and Title VII, Sarbanes-Oxley and Dodd-Frank whistleblower protection, and sales commissions and compensation issues.
 He defends such claims in state and federal courts and before administrative agencies such as the Equal Employment Opportunity Commission (EEOC) the Missouri Commission on Human Rights (MCHR), the Occupational Safety & Health Administration (OSHA), the U.S. Department of Labor and the National Labor Relations Board (NLRB).